 The pacer steadies

 By the sixth breath most people are matched to the pacer.
-Resting HRV shifts over weeks of practice, not within a single session.
+The body settles into the rhythm on its own.

 1:30